CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 const element = <div>Hello World</div>;
 ```

-As you can see, this is much easier to read than both the straight `React.createElement` API and the vanilla JS API.
+This is much easier to read than both the straight `React.createElement` API and the vanilla JS API.
 Most people using React use JSX to write their components.

 #### Exercise B (estimate: 5 min)